OloruntobAjayi/Effect-of-Deforestation/README.md

 # THANK YOU !
 ## Acknowledgemnent 🙏 🙏

-Online sources were used to obtain the first  image in this documentation:
+Online sources were used to obtain the first amd the last image in this documentation:
 - https://www.change.org/p/justin-trudeau-for-every-tree-cut-down-2-planted
 - https://spiritof1876.com/blogs/news/the-ultimate-guide-to-help-prevent-deforestation-by-rachel-brown-1